ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S4-docker-05-image-basic-operations/README.md

 docker image ls
 ```

-- Run the newly built image as container in detached mode, connect host `port 80` to container `port 80`, and name container as `welcome`.
+- Run the newly built image as a container in detached mode, connect host `port 80` to container `port 80`, and name container as `welcome`.
 Then list running containers and connect to EC2 instance from the browser to show the Flask app is running.

 ```bash
 docker run -d --name welcome -p 80:80 ondiacademy/flask-app:1.0 docker container ls
 ```

-- Login in to Docker with credentials.
+- Log in to Docker with credentials.

 ```bash
 docker login
 ```

-- Push newly built image to Docker Hub, and show the updated repo on Docker Hub.
+- Push the newly built image to Docker Hub, and show the updated repo on Docker Hub.

 ```bash
 docker push ondiacademy/flask-app:1.0
 ```

-- This time, we reduce the size of the image.
+- This time, we'll reduce the size of the image.

 - Create a Dockerfile listing necessary packages and modules, and name it `Dockerfile-alpine`